KarnbirKhera/MLSys2026-9Week-LearningPlan/PARKING_LOT.md

 To test, we need to apply this mindset to 4x4 registered allocated GEMM where does it make sense?

+--->

+If a for loop can be a riemann sum that covers a line,

+two loops covers an area

+and three loops covers an

+Area + Volume

+This volume may be confusing but we know it might be true because loook at the formula for say

+a square to a cube

+A square is B * W

+A cube is B * W * H

+Lets apply the same thinking to a circle to a cylinder

+the formula for a circle is pi * r^2

+but the formula for a cylinder is pi * r^2 * h

+but the funny thing is in CUDA

+To obtain a single point from our execution hierarchy to memory hierarchy, we have to do

+WhichBlockAmI * HowBigIsThisBlock + WhereInThis

+Which translates to

+Coordinate * Stride + Offset

+BUT THE TENSOR CORE FORMULA IS

+(COORDINATE * STRIDE + OFFSET ) * VOLUME?

+This might seem confusing so lets use the example you said for how 3D convolutions work

+we have

+coordinate * stride + offset * time

+and how that can relate to tensor cores is that this 3rd dimension is TIME

+Where

+say a 16x16 is we're processed 16 x16 data

+but 16x16x16 is were processed 16 TIMES of that 16x16 data AT ONCE

+If we see this geometircally,

+we go from not just the 2d plane, but its VOLUME/TIME

 ------------

 SOFTMAX: